kushagra1198/CodeMix-Data-Sentiment-Analysis/README.md

 1) Character-based CNN LSTM model
 2) Sub-Word Hierarchical Attention Network

-Intuition behind using these models : The primary reason is the huge vocabular, due to the fact that in hindi-english mixed same word differ in spelling.
-Since it does not have a defined rule.
+Intuition behind using these models : The primary reason is the huge vocabular, due to the fact that in hindi-english usage texts have different in spellings for the same word, due to lack of any defined rules.

 # Train-Test
 Used 80-20 random train test split.